laduplessis/MasterSimulator/README.md

 ### 1.)
 MakeMasterXML.py
 Creates a MASTER XML file.
 Input parameters as well as the template XML file should be specified in a YAML config file.
 If an input directory is supplied, the script will be run on every file in the directory that matches the pattern for a config file (default = `*.cfg`).

-Some parameter conversions are hardcoded into the script, so only one parameterisation needs to be included in the config file.
+Some parameter conversions for birth-death-sampling type models (as implemented in BEAST2) are hardcoded into the script, so only one parameterisation needs to be included in the config file.
 In particular to add in both parameterisations for the birth-death skyline model (as infection/recovery/sampling rates and as reproductiveNumber/becomeUninfectious/samplingProportion).

 ### 2.)
 MakeBeastXML.py